decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ```

 Note, the name is a `bytes32` type for Ethereum gas efficiency reasons and not a `string`.
 This restricts us to 32
-bytes, which is why we use the short-hand attribute versions explained below.
+bytes, which is why we use the shorthand attribute versions explained below.

-While any attribute can be stored, for the DID document we currently support adding to each of these sections of the DID
+While any attribute can be stored, for the DID document we support adding to each of these sections of the DID document:
-document:

 - Public Keys (Verification Methods)
 - Service Endpoints

+This design decision is meant to discourage the use of custom attributes in DID documents as they would be too easy to
+misuse for storing personal user information on-chain.

 ###### Public Keys